Node.js vs. Python: Choosing the Best Technology to Develop Back-End of Your Web App

-Since Node.js is faster, it wins a point in terms of Node JS vs Python performance and speed.
+Since Node.js is faster, it wins a point regarding Node JS vs Python performance and speed.

 Python’s syntax is often called the greatest advantage of it.
 While coding in Python, software developers need to write fewer code lines than if they were coding in Node.js.
-The syntax is very simple, and it is free of curly brackets.
+The syntax is very simple, and it’s free of curly brackets.
 Respectively, the code is much easier to read and debug.
-In fact, Python code is so readable that it can be understood by clients with some technical background.
-But again, it depends on personal preferences.
+In fact, Python code is so readable that the clients with some technical background can understand it.
+But again it depends on personal preferences.

 Only because Python syntax is easier to understand and to learn for beginners than the syntax of Node.js, Python wins a point here.

 For the app to be scalable, multithreading needs to be enabled.
-Yet, Python does not support multithreading because it uses Global Interpreter Lock (GIL).
-Although Python has libs for multithreading, it is not “true” multithreading.
-Even if you have multiple threads, GIL does not let Python interpreter perform a few tasks simultaneously but makes it run only one thread at a time.
-Python has to use GIL even though it negatively affects performance because Python’s memory management is not thread-safe.
+Yet, Python doesn’t support multithreading because it uses Global Interpreter Lock (GIL).
+Although Python has libs for multithreading, it’s not “true” multithreading.
+Even if you have multiple threads, GIL doesn’t let Python interpreter perform a few tasks simultaneously but makes it run only one thread at a time.
+Python has to use GIL even though it negatively affects performance because Python’s memory management isn’t thread-safe.
 Furthermore, Python is dynamically-typed.
-Yet, dynamically-typed languages are not suitable for large projects with the growing development team.
+Yet, dynamically-typed languages aren’t suitable for large projects with a growing development team.
 When growing, the system gradually becomes excessively complex and difficult to maintain.

-Evidently, Python somewhat loses to Node.js in terms of scalability.
+Evidently, Python loses to Node.js in terms of scalability.

 Node.js can be easily customized, extended, and integrated with various tools.
 It can be extended with the help of built-in APIs for developing HTTP or DNS servers.
 It can be integrated with Babel – a JS compiler, which will facilitate front-end development with old versions of Node or browser.
 Jasmine will be helpful for unit-testing, and Log.io will be helpful for project monitoring and troubleshooting.
 For data migration, process management, and module bundling, you can use Migrat, PM2, and Webpack.
 Moreover, Node.js can be extended with such frameworks as Express, Hapi, Meteor, Koa, Fastify, Nest, Restify, and others.